openalto/ietf-hackathon/docs/demo_1.md

 git clone https://github.com/openalto/ietf-hackathon
 cd ietf-hackathon/docker
 ```
 Docker directory contains multiple dokcer-compose reference files to build the demo environment.
-For this demo you either need [Alto and Rucio integrated](../docker/) or [Alto and Rucio Integrated with Rucio monitoring](hackathon_comprehensive_story.md) Dockerfiles.
+For this demo you either need [ALTO and Rucio integrated](../docker/) or [ALTO and Rucio Integrated with Rucio monitoring](hackathon_comprehensive_story.md) Dockerfiles.
 Although we only use s-flow monitoring for this demo, we strongly recommend using the latter as you will have access to full-extent monitoring to work on other demos later.

-Both configurations build and mount different components of Rucio and Alto on images.
+Both configurations build and mount different components of Rucio and ALTO on images.
 Thus, you need to clone those repositories in the **docker** directory.

 | *Do not use sudo and make sure that the repos are present in the working directory (i.e. docker).*